IBMDeveloperUK/Audio-Classification-w.-Convolutional-Neural-Networks/README.md

 ![An image showing the user how to create a notebook](images/addnotebook.png)

+- Choose new notebook `From URL`.
+Give your notebook a name and copy the URL `https://github.com/IBMDeveloperUK/Audio-Classification-w.-Convolutional-Neural-Networks/blob/master/conan_or_colbert.ipynb`
+-  The notebook will load.

 You now have the code and resources to run the workshop.
 Further instructions and information can be found in the notebook.